These Enchilada Stuffed Shells are easy and kid-friendly! They’re a tasty dinner filled with plenty of Mexican flavors we all know and love.

 - Cook pasta according to package directions; drain and set aside.

 - Preheat oven to 350°F.

 - Meanwhile, in a nonstick skillet, cook the beef and onions over medium-high heat until the meat is no longer pink; drain.
-Stir in the enchilada sauce, seasonings, refried beans and tomatoes.
+Return the meat to the pan and stir in the enchilada sauce, seasonings, refried beans, and tomatoes.
 Fill each pasta shell with some of the mixture.
-Place in a 13x9-in/ baking dish coated with non-stick cooking spray.
+Place the filled shells in a 13x9-inch baking dish coated with non-stick cooking spray.

 - Cover and bake for 25-30 minutes.
 Uncover and sprinkle with cheese and bake an additional 5 minutes or until the cheese is melted.